 Whether you’re a professional golfer or a humble golf enthusiast, you might already know that there’s a club for every shot.
-For example, you would use a driver to hit the ball over long distances, while a putter is more appropriate for short strokes on the green.
+For example, you would use a driver to hit the ball over long distances, while a wedge is more appropriate for short strokes around the green.

 But what about those in-between shots?
 That’s where your irons comes in.